Have coins to sell? We Buy Coins, Gold, Silver, Platinum, and Rare currency.

 Aren't traditional auction houses the best place to sell coins?

 In most cases no!
 Yes, on occasion an auction will bring way too much for a particular coin, but in most cases the coins or collection is better sold by private treaty to a reliable party.
-Look at the bottom line.
+We are always willing to help you realize the most for your coins, and if auction is the venue to do that we can help you by representing you.
+Auction houses compete for your business and we know how to get the most for you through our connections with them.
+But, look at the bottom line first.
 If your $20 gold piece brings $1800 in auction and we are willing to pay $1700 for the same piece our buy price is better.
 At auction you not only lose the sellers fee (usually 5%) but also the buyers fee (15% in most cases).
 That $20 gold that brought $1800 nets you only $1435.50. $1800 minus buyers fee of 15% = $1530.00(1800x.85).
 Then $1530.00 minus sellers fee of 5% = $1435.50(1530x.95).
 On top of that you now must wait 45 days for final payment.
 Sounds like a lot less than the $1700 we would pay today!
 15% less in this case, and 15% is a big part of your investment or value.
 Auction companies often provide dreamy estimates and yet bring bargain basement prices compared to what you could have received from us.

 Another auction example comes from Nevada paper money.
 A rare note was placed in auction where it brought just under $30,000.
 We would have paid $50-60,000 for the note had it been brought directly to us.
 We were not the buyer, but we could not have bought it for $60,000 in auction either.
 So, why did it sell so cheap?
 The person who was the collector for the note was at the auction.
 Since he was there no one else bid against him.
 Thus, the note only brought about half of what it would have via private treaty with a professional involved.
 Once again a case against going to auction with rare items.
 If you have something of great significance see us.
 Auction may not be the best venue.